james-woo/wakeus/readme.md

 Status: 204 No Content
 ```

-### Wakeus App
+### Wakeus Client

-The primary purpose of the app is to provide the user the ability to set alarms, set tasks, or manual drive of the
+The primary purpose of the client is to provide the user the ability to set alarms, set tasks, or manual drive of the
 hardware.

 #### Features

+- Basic: set the color and intensity
+- Fade: fade from one color to another with a duration
+- Rainbow: cycle through rainbow colors
+- Clear: turn off LEDs